spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

     - Set user limits and subscription tiers (e.g., Basic vs. Pro) for each company.
 - **Content Management:**
     - **Master Form Editor:** Create, edit, and delete questions in the master (default) assessment template.
+    - **Section Ordering:** Set the global display order for the sections within the Profile and Assessment forms.
     - **Task Management:** Create, edit, and bulk-manage (via CSV) the master list of all actionable tasks.
     - **Tips Management:** Create, edit, and bulk-manage (via CSV) a master list of "Did you know..." tips that provide contextual advice.
 - **Guidance & Review:**